 - Your child's heart is beating faster than usual.

-- Your child has swelling in his legs or ankles.
+- Your child has swelling in his or her legs or ankles.

-- Your child has severe abdominal pain or his abdomen is larger than usual.
+- Your child has severe abdominal pain or his or her abdomen is larger than usual.

 - Your child has a fever.

 - Your child has chills, a cough, or feels weak and achy.

 - Your child is not gaining weight as he or she should.